 Age of Majority: This is the age when a person is no longer a legal minor and now has full legal responsibility.
 In Virginia, 18 is the age of majority.

 So You’re 18 is intended to be an initial resource of information regarding basic law-related references and a good summary of the various legal issues you may encounter.
 However, if you have more detailed questions about a particular subject or if you need legal advice about a specific case, you should contact an attorney to discuss your specific issues.
 Remember that the law changes over time.

-The information in So You’re 18 was accurate at the time of publication, but may change in the future.

-So You’re 18 is updated regularly and the print version is re-released yearly.
-You can watch the So You’re 18 video, download a copy of the booklet, and order printed booklets at the Virginia State Bar’s website.
-You can also suggest additional topics and questions you want answered here.
-Help us spread the word about So You’re 18 with #SY18.
+The information in So You’re 18 was accurate at the time of publication but may change in the future.
+The information in So You’re 18 is updated regularly at soyoure18.com, and the booklet is published yearly.
+You can watch the So You’re 18 video, download a copy of the booklet, and order printed booklets at vsb.org/site/publications/sy18.
+You can also suggest additional topics and questions you want answered in this resource.
+Help U.S. spread the word about So You’re 18 with #SY18.